Azaz

 Azaz (أَعْزَاز) is a city in northwest Syria, roughly 20 mi north-northwest of Aleppo.
-According to the Syria Central Bureau of Statistics (CBS), Azaz had a population of 31,623 in the 2004 census.
-As of 2015, its inhabitants were almost entirely Sunni Muslims, mostly Arabs but also some Kurds and Turkmen.
+According to the Syria Central Bureau of Statistics (CBS), Azaz had a population of 31,623 at the 2004 census.
+As of 2015, its inhabitants were almost entirely Sunni Muslims, mostly Arabs but also some Turkmen.

 It is historically significant as the site of the Battle of Azaz between the Crusader States and the Seljuk Turks on June 11, 1125.
 It is close to a Syria–Turkey border crossing, which enters Turkey at Öncüpınar, south of the city of Kilis.
-It is the capital of the Syrian Interim Government.
+It was the capital of the Syrian Interim Government.
+The pro-Turkish forces' control over the area did not end until the SIG was incorporated into the Syrian caretaker government at the end of January 2025.

 History

 The city was known in ancient times with different names: in Hurrian as Azazuwa, in Medieval Greek as Αζάζιον (Azázion), in Old Aramaic as Ḥzz (later evolved in Neo-Assyrian as Ḫazazu).

 Early Islamic period

 In excavations of the site of Tell Azaz, considerable quantities of ceramics from the early and middle Islamic periods were found.
 Despite the importance of Azaz as indicated by archaeological finds, the settlement was rarely mentioned in Islamic texts prior to the 12th century.
 However, a visit to the town by the Muslim musician Ishaq al-Mawsili (767–850) gives some indication of Azaz's importance during Abbasid rule.
 The Hamdanids of Aleppo (945–1002) built a brick citadel at Azaz.
 It was a square fortress with two enclosures, situated atop a tell.

 On 10 August 1030, Tubbal near Azaz became the scene of a humiliating defeat of the Byzantine emperor Romanos III at the hands of the Mirdasids.
 In December of the same year, the Byzantine generals Niketas of Mistheia and Symeon besieged and captured Azaz, and burned Tubbal to the ground in retaliation.